CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

 [](https://learn.microsoft.com/en-us/fabric/data-science/customer-churn#step-6-access-visualizations-in-power-bi)

-- [ ]  Tick this box to indicate Step 5 is complete.

 ## Step 6: Access visualizations in Power BI

 **Note**: If you are encountering error **Cannot load model** it might be the chance that the **Power BI Pro/PPU/Trial** license is not activated for the user.
 Recheck whether you have activate the trail to get Power BI authering experience.
 This was covered in the **Configure Workspace** earlier section under **Step 2** (9.
 Click on User Profile in the top right corner, then select Free trial from the user profile menu, and finally click Activate in the popup window).